renemonroy/CompaJS/README.md

 # compa.js
 Tiny and fast class system to build UI components for projects were code needs to be small like embeddable widgets.
-Inspired on Neon TCL.
+Inspired on Neon DSL.